-Health and Safety Implementation Programs 2021-2025 2025-2030 Annual Ongoing HS-A.A In coordination with cities, special districts, and State and Federal agencies, the County shall review and update regularly the Fresno County Multi-Jurisdictional Hazard Mitigation Plan.
+Health c and Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing HS-A.A agencies, the County s ities, special districts, and State and Federal hall review and update regularly the Fresno tional Hazard Mitigation Plan.
 (IGC) Implem ents Which Policy(ies) HS-A.1 and HS-A.2 Respo onsible Department(s) County Office of Emergency Services Sheriff's Office County Administrative Officer Public Works and Planning Department CalFire/Fresno Co.
-Fire District Local Fire Agencies and Special Districts ~ HS-A.B ~ Implem ents Which Policy(ies) HS-A.1, HS-A.5 Respo onsible Department(s) County Office of Emergency Services HS-A.C Multi-Jurisdictional H considered for annual or after a presidential of inue to review actions in the Fresno County azard Mitigation Plan on an annual basis to be FEMA Pre-Disaster Mitigation grant allocations disaster declaration in California for Hazard ram funding as well as for other local, state, and unities.
-Implem ents Which Policy(ies) HS-A.2 ✓ Responsible Department(s) County Office of Emergency Services Sheriff's Office County Administrative Officer Public Works and Planning Department County Fire District HS-A.D and emergency manag inue to periodically evaluate County-owned safety ement facilities and public utility systems for ge due to flood inundation, seismic or geologic ~
+Fire District Local Fire Agencies and Special Districts ✓ HS-A.B emergency planning, of shall support post disa most vulnerable popul responses, including la The County shall continue to monitor and periodically evaluate County emergency planning, operations, and training capabilities.
+The County shall support post disaster response efforts that are targeted toward the most vulnerable populations by developing culturally sensitive responses, including language access services, communications, and other support services.
+(PSP) ✓ Implem ents Which Policy(ies) HS-A.1, HS-A.5 Respo onsible Department(s) County Office of Emergency Services HS-A.C Multi-Jurisdictional H considered for annual or after a presidential of inue to review actions in the Fresno County azard Mitigation Plan on an annual basis to be FEMA Pre-Disaster Mitigation grant allocations disaster declaration in California for Hazard ram funding as well as for other local, state, and unities.
+Implem ents Which Policy(ies) HS-A.2 ✓ Respo onsible Department(s) County Office of Emergency Services Sheriff's Office County Administrative Officer Public Works and Planning Department County Fire District HS-A.D and emergency manag inue to periodically evaluate County-owned safety ement facilities and public utility systems for ge due to flood inundation, seismic or geologic ✓

-Health a ind Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing hazards, or wildfire hazards and implement corrective actions should problems be identified.
-(SO) Implem ents Which Policy(ies) HS-A.3, HS-A.5, HS-A.6, and HS-A.8 Respo onsible Department(s) Department of Public Works and Planning County Office of Emergency Services HS-A.E arch available funding sources to provide wer sources for critical facilities in the event of a d by a climate event. ✓ ✓ Implem ents Which Policy(ies) HS-A.11 Respo onsible Department(s) Department of Public Works and Planning HS-A.F HS-A.F The County shall continue to conduct programs to inform the general public of emergency preparedness and disaster response procedures.
-Programs shall be developed to reach the most vulnerable populations in the County.
-(PI) ✓ Implem ents Which Policy(ies) HS-A.6, HS-G.10, and HS-G.11 Respo onsible Department(s) County Office of Emergency Services HS-A. G ₽ telecommunications sy inue to support standardized informational and vstems among local, regional, State and Federal r better interoperability.
-Implem ents Which Policy(ies) HS-A.5, HS-A.6, and HS-B.24 onsible Department(s) County Office of Emergency Services Sheriff's Office County Administrative Officer Public Works Department County Fire District ✓ HS-A. HG do not have at least tw affected residents to he alternatives.
-As part o should evaluate applic Wildfire Guidance from development should ha tify residential developments in hazard areas that o emergency evacuation routes and work with elp prepare them to anticipate their evacuation f development review process, fire responders ations for compliance with the Attorney General m October 22, 2022, which states that new ave adequate fire protection, including proximity y services, adequate provisions for fire flow and ✓
+Health o and Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing hazards, or wildfire ha problems be identified zards and implement corrective actions should .
+(SO) Implem ents Which Policy(ies) HS-A.3, HS-A.5, HS-A.6, and HS-A.8 Resp onsible Department(s) Department of Public Works and Planning County Office of Emergency Services HS-A.E arch available funding sources to provide wer sources for critical facilities in the event of a d by a climate event. ✓ ✓ Implem ents Which Policy(ies) HS-A.11 Resp onsible Department(s) Department of Public Works and Planning HS-A.F public of emergency p inue to conduct programs to inform the general reparedness and disaster response procedures. eloped to reach the most vulnerable populations in ✓ Implem ents Which Policy(ies) HS-A.6, HS-G.10, and HS-G.11 Resp onsible Department(s) County Office of Emergency Services HS-A.G telecommunications sy inue to support standardized informational and ystems among local, regional, State and Federal r better interoperability.
+Implem ents Which Policy(ies) HS-A.5, HS-A.6, and HS-B.24 Resp onsible Department(s) County Office of Emergency Services Sheriff's Office County Administrative Officer Public Works Department County Fire District ✓ HS-A.H do not have at least tw affected residents to he alternatives.
+As part of should evaluate applic Wildfire Guidance fro development should he tify residential developments in hazard areas that o emergency evacuation routes and work with elp prepare them to anticipate their evacuation of development review process, fire responders ations for compliance with the Attorney General m October 22, 2022, which states that new ave adequate fire protection, including proximity y services, adequate provisions for fire flow and ✓